nathanzhang3/code_practice/README.md

-# Code Test Project
+# crypto_data_streaming

-The goal of the project is to write a Python program to stream and save a crypto currency’s trading activities on an exchange into a csv file and a SQL database.
+The goal of the project is to write a Python program to stream and save a crypto currency’s trading activities on an exchange into a csv file and a AWS SQL database.
+If the connection with crypto exchange is disrupted, notification will be sent as a text message.

 How to run: